joffy69-2/band-milestone/README.md

 NB NO MEDIA QUERIES ON CONTACT PAGE YET

-color of the dropdown menu is the same as the color of the merchandise background
+bugs

-cant get aria controls working on nav dropdown menu
+cant get aria controls working on nav dropdown menu color of the dropdown menu is the same as the color of the merchandise background